aidanlah/CodeNection-2025/README.md

 - Severity levels with color-coded urgency
 - Description field with validation (10–1000 characters)
 - Firebase Firestore integration for secure storage
-- Initial upvote from reporter; others can vote via `toggleUpvote()`
+- Initial upvote from reporter; others can upvote

 UX Highlights:
 - Responsive design with `KeyboardAvoidingView`
-- Real-time feedback via `ActivityIndicator`
 - Clear error messages for permission, validation, and submission issues
 - Cancel button to safely exit the flow

 Hazards are stored in the `hazardReports` collection with metadata including location (`GeoPoint`), severity, timestamp, and reporter ID.

-#### 🗺️ Hazard Map
+### 🗺️ Hazard Map

-The `map.tsx` screen displays a live map of reported hazards using data from Firestore.
+The `map` page displays a live map of reported hazards using data from Firestore.
 It includes:

 - **User Location**: Automatically centers on current location or fallback
 - **Hazard Markers**: Color-coded pins based on severity